wp-plugins/privy-website-widget/README.txt

 = Where can I learn more about Privy? =

 To find out more about Privy and what we do, visit http://privy.com/beta.

+= What does it cost? =

+The Privy Website Widget is 100% free to use!
+All you need is an account: http://beta.privy.com/users/sign_up.

 == Screenshots ==
 1. Privy Settings Page in your WordPress Admin Dashboard.
 Just add your Account Identifier and you're ready to go!